CS-433/ml-project-2-betterthanpoli/README.md

 - **Application Execution**:

-  Launch the Flask application by running the file *app.py* in your terminal or command prompt.
-Once the application starts, it will be accessible through a web browser.
+  Launch the Flask application by running the file *app.py* in your terminal or command prompt inside the main folder.
+Since, as we said, you have to be in main folder when executing the command, the usage example is the following:
+  " python flask_chatbot/app.py "

 - **Chatbot Interaction**:

-  The application will execute on localhost on the port 5002, hence you can access it just browsing the '127.0.0.1:5002' in your browser.
+  The application will execute on localhost on the port 5002, hence you can access it just browsing the '127.0.0.1:5002' in your web browser.
 Enter your question, and the chatbot will respond with generated answer based on your input.

 ## Requirements